Khvorostyanenko/my-blog-and-cv/content/posts/2021-01-27-travel-blog-slider-with-anime-js-for-publii-cms.md

 },
 ```

-This will add such a contol option in admin panel in theme options:\
+This will add such a control option in admin panel in theme options:\
 \
 `video: title: "travel blog slider with anime js for Publii CMS": /media/travel-slider/slider-panel.mp4`